Sloss House Building Use Policy

 - Return the space to the same condition it was in when you began using it.

 Anything not mentioned in the above use guidelines will be handled on a case-by-case basis.
 If controversial situations arise, the Sloss Center may act in the capacity of an appeal board.
+Any violation of the above guidelines will result in disqualification from use of the building for an academic year

 - Room 103: First floor lounge room (with TV) – French doors and sliding door separate room for other areas but does not guarantee privacy.
 Seats 6 comfortably with the option to bring in additional chairs or utilize floor are Television and DVD player available for use.
 Capacity 8